didierbrassard/didierbrassard.github.io/_teaching/2022-12-workshop-1.md

 Description
 ======
-This workshop is an introduction to random measurement error in nutrition research.
+This workshop is an introduction to measurement error in nutrition research, particularly random errors.
+While it is obvious that a systematic error (difference) between the "true" value and its measurement can be a problem, the impact of random errors is often more subtle.
+However, in many cases, random errors can be as problematic as systematic errors if they are ignored.
 The theory is covered in the presentation, while the practical aspects (SAS codes) are covered in the corresponding Github respository.

 The objectives of the workshop are as follows: